burnpiro/image-gpt/README.md

 - `ImageGPT-Notebook.ipynb` - generate samples base on image
 - `ImageGPT-Notebook-RANDOM_SAMPLE.ipynb` - generate fully random samples
+- `9bit color coding example.ipynb` - how images are color coded with 9bit color palette

 ## Run from console (only when you have downloaded models and color clusters)